LaravelDaily/Booking-Com-Simulation-Laravel/course/03-properties-geolocation.md

 I have a [separate tutorial](https://laraveldaily.com/post/laravel-get-latitude-longitude-from-address-geocoder) on how to do that with Google Maps API (*warning: API is not free!*), and will make a re-cap of it here in this lesson.

-We will use a package called [GeocoderLaravel](https://github.com/geocoder-php/GeocoderLaravel) that allows to easily integrate Google Maps API in your Laravel project.
+We will use a package called [GeocoderLaravel](https://github.com/geocoder-php/GeocoderLaravel) that allows you to easily integrate Google Maps API in your Laravel project.

 ```sh
 composer require toin0u/geocoder-laravel